 1948 - Makes first trip to Spain, after Franco and Don Juan de Borbon agree to a Spanish education for the heir apparent.

-1960 - Completes military training and became the first Spanish officer to hold the rank of lieutenant in all three branches of the military.
+1960 - Completes military training and becomes the first Spanish officer to hold the rank of lieutenant in all three branches of the military.

-1962 - During honeymoon, visits the United States and meets President John F. Kennedy and Mrs. Kennedy.
+1962 - During his honeymoon, visits the United States and meets US President John F. Kennedy.

-1969 - Invested as crown prince and the designated Franco successor.
+1969 - Invested as crown prince and designated as Franco’s successor.

 November 22, 1975 - Crowned Juan Carlos I, King of Spain, two days after the death of Franco and restores the Spanish monarchy after a 44-year interregnum.

-1977 - Enacted political reforms that led to the first democratic election since 1936.
+1977 - Enacts political reforms that lead to the first democratic election since 1936.

 1978 - Adoption of a new constitution gives the monarchy more than a titular or ceremonial role in the government.